zachbutton/crystalize.js/README.md

 console.log(crystalizer.asCrystal()); // { total: 10 }
 ```

 Now, let's take a look at keepAfter.
-This is where it starts to get interesting, and you have a lot of flexibility in how you implement it and for what use-case you're using it for.
+This is where it starts to get interesting, and you have a lot of flexibility in how you implement it depending on you use case.

 The useAfter mode is passed with a `seek` function.
-In the seek function, you simple return `true` for the first shard which you would like to be kept.
+In the seek function, you simply return `true` for the first shard you would like to be kept.

 ```javascript
 new Crystalizer({